Should

 Discipline Refers To Teaching

 Do not misunderstand.
-The right kind of
+The right kind of correction

-correction is very important for all human beings, and especially for children.
+is very important for all human beings, and especially for children.
+Correction

-will not happen again and so that a worse mistake does not happen next time.
+happen again and so that a worse mistake does not happen next time.

 One reason that people do the wrong thing